There are so many AAT Training Providers out there – with so much choice, how do you know which one to choose?

 - Google Search: When you are searching (e.g. on Google), you must make sure that you choose an AAT training provider that is AAT Approved – look out for the AAT Approved logo which should be displayed somewhere on their website – see below:

 - AAT Website: You can search through a list of Approved AAT Training Providers via the AATs website homepage.
 This is very straightforward to do – just click on the link for ‘2 Find a training provider’ as shown below:

 Or simply click on the following link: https://www.aat.org.uk/training-providers/search

 From here, you will be able to choose an AAT training provider according to the type of study method offered i.e.

 - Distance/Online learning

-At this point, you will need to be clear about the study method you are interested in pursuing – if you would like more information on what type of course might suit you best, please read through our article “What’s the difference between a college course and distance learning?”
+At this point, you will need to be clear about the study method you are interested in pursuing – if you would like more information on what type of course might suit you best, please read through our article “What’s the difference between classroom learning and distance learning?”

 OK, so when you go onto the AATs ‘Find a Training Provider’ site, there are a couple of things you should be aware of, these are: